filipematias23/Bison-Fly/README.md

 <br />

-> The flight mission was planned using the software [FieldAgent from Sentera]( https://sentera.com/fieldagent/).
+The flight mission was planned using the software [FieldAgent from Sentera](https://sentera.com/fieldagent/).
 This software is used to draw the trial using the desktop application before going to field.
 Once the flying area was established, the flight parameters were set for 75% of overlapping, 15 mph, and flying height of 200 feet.
-There are other great open source options for DJI drones as [Pix4Dcapture]( https://support.pix4d.com/hc/en-us/articles/202557269-Pix4Dcapture-Getting-Started) and [DroneDeploy]( https://www.dronedeploy.com/product/mobile/).
+There are other great open source options for DJI drones as [Pix4Dcapture](https://support.pix4d.com/hc/en-us/articles/202557269-Pix4Dcapture-Getting-Started) and [DroneDeploy](https://www.dronedeploy.com/product/mobile/).

 <br />

-> For georeferencing, we use white plastic bucket lids (5 gallons) as ground control points (GCPs).
+To enable georeferencing, we use white plastic bucket lids (5 gallons) as ground control points (GCPs).
 These lids are fixed in the ground with metal landscaping stakes in the corners of the field trial at the beginning of the planting season.
 We opted to paint the central part of the lid to facilitate finding where to georeference during the orthomosaic step.
 We also made holes to drain water from the lids.
 The GCPs remain in the field during the entire growing season and must be photographed alongside the plants for each flight or other image collection.
 GCPs enable a better overlap of the experimental plots and facilitate drawing grid plot polygons only once.
 Please find more information at this link: [https://github.com/OpenDroneMap/FIELDimageR#P5](https://github.com/OpenDroneMap/FIELDimageR#P5).

 <p align="center">
   <img src="https://raw.githubusercontent.com/filipematias23/images/master/readme/BF_3.jpg">